iq-coryp/documentation-testing/pages/api/general-ledger.md

 Debit and Credit are decimal values without an associated currency as all Transactions within the context of this Account will use the currency configured at the Account level
 {{end}}

-An Entry resource consists of the following properties:

 | Name | Data Type | Description | Example |
 |:-----|:----------|:------------|:--------|
 | AccountId | GUID | Identifier for the Account this Entry affects | `cea681f0-0017-4daa-816f-2be7e7412680` |